mircomarahrens/nconpp/README.md

 # Efficient tensor network contraction and decomposition with ``nconpp``

 This module shall help to perform efficient contractions and decomposition of tensor networks.
-The module is inspired by the matlab library NCON (<https://arxiv.org/abs/1402.0939>) and leverages strongly on mGraph algorithms.
+The module is inspired by the matlab library NCON (<https://arxiv.org/abs/1402.0939>) and leverages strongly on graph algorithms.

 ## Install as Python module